Moroccan literature

-Moroccan literature is the literature produced by people who lived in or were culturally connected to Morocco and the historical states that have existed partially or entirely within the geographical area that is now Morocco.
-Apart from the various forms of oral literature, the written literature of Morocco encompasses various genres, including poetry, prose, theater, and nonfiction like religious literature.
-Moroccan literature was and is mainly written in Arabic, however it was also written at a lesser extent in Berber languages, Hebrew, French, and Spanish.
-Through translations into English and other languages, Moroccan literature originally written in Arabic or one of the other native languages has become accessible to readers worldwide.
+Moroccan literature are the written and oral works of Moroccan culture.
+These works have been produced and shared by people who lived in Morocco and the historical states that have existed partially or entirely within the geographical area of modern-day Morocco.
+Apart from the various forms of oral literature, the written literature of Morocco encompasses various genres, including poetry, prose, theater, and nonfiction including philosophical and religious literature.
+Moroccan literature has mainly been written in Arabic and French, and to a lesser extent also in Berber languages, Judeo-Arabic, Spanish, and after the mid-19th century in English.[pages needed]
+Through translations into English and other languages, Moroccan literature has become accessible to readers worldwide.

-Most of what is known as Moroccan literature was created since the arrival of Islam in the 8th century, before which native Berber communities primarily had oral literary traditions.
+Most of the literature written by Moroccans was created since the arrival of Islam in the 8th century, before which native Berber communities primarily had oral literary traditions.

-Classical antiquity

-Morocco has been associated with Phoenician mythology, as a temple to Melqart was found in the vicinity of Lixus.

-Morocco also played a part in the Greco-Roman Mythology.
-Atlas is associated with the Atlas Mountains and is said to have been the first king of Mauretania.
-Also associated with Morocco is Hercules, who was given the 12 impossible tasks including stealing "golden apples" from the garden of the Hesperides, purported to have been in or around Lixus.

-Juba II, King of Mauretania, was a man of letters who authored works in Latin and Greek.
-Pliny the Elder mentioned him in his Natural History.

-Little is known of the literary production in the time of the Exarchate of Africa.